jrcopeti/jrcopeti/README.md

 Hi 👋🏻 I’m José — a Software Engineer based in Berlin
 ===============================================================================================================================================

 I build modern web applications using TypeScript, React, and Next.js, with a strong focus on user experience, performance, and clean architecture.
 I actively use AI-assisted development (Claude Code, GitHub Copilot, agentic workflows) to speed up iteration, enhance debugging, and improve overall development velocity.
-I’ve worked across the stack (Node, Rails, GraphQL), enabling me to understand products end-to-end and collaborate effectively across frontend, backend, and product teams.
+I've worked across the stack (Node, Rails, GraphQL), which lets me understand products end-to-end and collaborate effectively across frontend, backend, and product teams.

-Currently at Aignostics, where I work on data-heavy applications, including a complex slide image viewer and an AI-powered search product—focusing on feature delivery, system reliability, and raising the quality bar through testing strategy, observability (Sentry, Better Stack), and developer tooling.
+Currently at Aignostics, where I work on data-heavy applications including a complex slide image viewer and an AI-powered search product.
+I focus on feature delivery, system reliability, and raising the quality bar through testing strategy, observability (Sentry, Better Stack), and developer tooling.

 ### 🚀 Selected Impact